TNA Knockouts: Knockouts Division (2007–present)

 Towards the end of the year of 2015 in October, for the first time ever, the TNA Knockouts entered a tournament for the vacant TNA World Heavyweight Championship; Awesome Kong, Gail Kim, Madison Rayne, and Brooke were revealed to being the representatives of the women's division in the group.
 Brooke announced her departure from the company on November 24.
 On December 29, just weeks before TNA's début on Pop TV, Maria Kanellis signed with the company.
 At Bound for Glory, Awesome Kong, Taryn Terrell, and Christy Hemme made a special appearance to induct Gail Kim in the TNA Hall of Fame.
 Throughout 2016, the division included various competitors who just joined the company.
 Most of them had title reigns with the Knockouts Championship, such as Jade, Sienna and Allie.
 In 2017, at Slammiversary XV, Sienna defeated Rosemary in a unification match which saw the TNA Knockouts Championship and GFW Women's Championship get unified.
 During Sienna's reign the title was renamed to Impact Wrestling Knockouts Championship.
 Shortly after, at Bound for Glory, Gail Kim won the title for the record–setting seventh time and also became the first woman to retire while holding the title.
 Kim would transition to behind the scenes as a producer.
 After Kim's retirement, the Knockouts Championship would become vacant in late 2017 as a 6-woman tournament would be held in which Laurel Van Ness defeated Rosemary in the finals to win the championship for the first time.

 Two years later, Gail Kim would come out of retirement in a storyline with Tessa Blanchard.
 Both eventually faced off at Rebellion as Blanchard defeated Kim.
 Kim would officially retire.
 Four months later, Tessa Blanchard became the first woman to main event at Slammiversary XVII against Sami Callihan in an intergender match.
 Most of the year of 2019 revolved around Tessa Blanchard and her continued feud with Sami Callihan and his faction, Ohio Versus Everything.
 Towards the end of the year of 2019 on the company's premiere on AXS Television, Blanchard became the number one contender for the Impact World Championship after winning a mini tournament.
 In this year also, Taya Valkyrie became the longest reigning Knockouts Champion surpassing Taryn Terrell.

-At Hard To Kill, Tessa Blanchard became the first woman to win the Impact World Championship.
-Blanchard also became the first woman in professional wrestling to win a major male world championship.
+On January 12, 2020, at Hard To Kill, Tessa Blanchard became the first woman to win the Impact World Championship.
+Blanchard also became the first woman in professional wrestling to win a major male world championship, making history.

 On August 24 at the second night of Emergence special, Deonna Purrazzo defended the Knockouts Championship against Jordynne Grace in the first Knockouts 30-minute Iron man match in Impact history, where Purrazzo was victorious with two falls over one.